-Starting up your own business can seem daunting but it is actually quite straight forward.
-Just remember being your own boss and working for yourself is fantastic and allows you more freedom than a conventional 9-5.
-You can work as hard or as little as you feel you want to, setting your own hours and fees.
+Starting up your own bridal makeup business can seem daunting but it is actually quite straightforward.
+Just remember being your own boss and working for yourself is fantastic.
+Owning your business allows you more freedom than a conventional 9-5.
+You can work as hard or as little as you feel.
+Set your own hours and fees.

 Listed below are some considerations that you will need to be aware of when setting up your own business.

 Setting up as a sole trader is relatively straightforward and easy to do.
-You will need to inform the HMRC that you are trading and you must complete a self-assessment tax return form every year to declare your earnings upon which you will pay tax on the profits as well as National Insurance Contributions.
-You may need the help of an accountant to do this for you but it is quite easy to do yourself and there are many apps now available that can help you do this.
-In the United States of America you would need to inform the IRS.
+You will need to inform the HMRC that you are trading by completing a self-assessment tax return form every year.
+You declare your earnings upon which you will pay tax on the profits as well as National Insurance Contributions.
+A business owner can hire an accountant to do this for you.
+It is quite easy to do yourself and there are many apps now available that can help you do this.
+In the United States of America, you would need to inform the IRS.

 As a sole trader, you will need Public Liability Insurance but this is not too expensive.
-It protects you from claims if a client has had an allergic reaction to the makeup you use, you damaged a bride's dress or someone tripped over a hairdryer cord or your makeup kit and damaged themselves.
+Public Liability Insurance protects you from claims if a client has an allergic reaction to the makeup you use.
+The Insurance helps if you damage a bride's dress or someone tripped over a hairdryer cord or your makeup kit and damaged themselves.

-It all sounds rather formal but it paves the way for a successful and thriving career if it’s set up correctly from the start!
+It all sounds rather formal but it paves the way for a successful bridal makeup business and thriving career if it’s set up correctly from the start!